 What other drugs will affect artemether and lumefantrine?

 Many drugs can interact with artemether and lumefantrine.
 Not all possible interactions are listed here.
-Tell your doctor about all your medications and any you start or stop using during treatment with artemether and lumefantrine, especially:
+Tell your doctor about all your current medicines and any you start or stop using, especially:

 seizure medication or medicine for nerve pain in your face.

 This list is not complete and many other drugs can interact with artemether and lumefantrine.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Give a list of all your medicines to any healthcare provider who treats you.